Camping Centers and Activities

 Don’t forget to add non-fiction books about various forest animals to support their block play.
 Students can use the books as a reference as they build.

 Camping STEM challenges… absolutely!
-I added Camping STEM I Cam Build challenge cards to my STEM drawers.
+I added Camping STEM I Can Build challenge cards to my STEM drawers.
 This little learner made a tent using pattern blocks.
-I just love how he added the triangles on the top to make it pointy just like a tent!
+I just love how he added the triangles on the top to make it pointy, just like a tent!
 The real photos make the challenges come to life!

 Make your sensory table into a river or pond.
-Fill it with water, add some pebbles, fish, snakes, and frogs.
+Fill it with water, and add some pebbles, fish, snakes and frogs.
 Make a few lily pads using craft foam in different sizes.
 Students experimented with how many frogs each lily pad would hold.

 Investigate rocks in your science center.
 Add a sorting tray, scale, books about rocks, magnifying glasses, and writing tools for students to use in their investigations.
 Check out THIS science post for the Parts of a Scientist anchor chart freebie.

 Turn your dramatic play center into a campsite!
 I promise your students will LOVE it.
 I wrote a post all about how I did it HERE and how I embedded a ton of math and literacy experiences into their play too!

 You can find the Camping STEM challenges in this Summer STEM I Can Build pack, along with beach, summer, and America-themed STEM challenges.